Metadrop/drupal-fix-permissions-script/README.md

 it is not detected.

 Once checked, it fixes the ownership of all folders and files (because it is the same for content and code).
-Then, it fixes the code and later the content.
+Then, it fixes the code files and later the content files.

 The script assumes that `files` and `private` folders under `sites` are content folders.

-If there are content folders outside the Drupal root folder you can use the `--files-path` option and the script will take care of it.
+If there are content folders outside the Drupal root folder you can use the `--files-path` option and the script will take care of them.

 ## Vendor folder